 With a restricted amount of time to answer all three questions, it is common for the time to run out while you are finishing your thought.
 You will be automatically moved onto the next section, but don’t panic!
 This happens to almost everyone and raters are used to seeing unfinished responses.
-Raters are also explicitly trained to ignore spelling and grammar issues, so focus on the content and explaining yourself vs. fixing grammar or typos.
+Raters are also trained to ignore spelling and grammar mistakes, so focus on the content of your responses vs. fixing minor typos.

 Find a quiet place to take the test.

 One of the benefits of an online test like CASPer is that the test can be taken almost anywhere.
 Plan ahead of time to ensure you are in a place free of distractions.
 If you live in a house with many noisy roommates or family members, let them know you will need quiet for the duration of the test, or arrange to take the test in a quieter location like your school or community library.
-When changing locations, keep in mind to re-run the system requirements check (make sure you are logged in to access this link) as to ensure the network quality is high.
+When changing locations, keep in mind to re-run the CASPer System Requirements Check (found on your test reservation page) to ensure the network quality is high.
 We would also recommend headphones to help you focus.

 Don’t bother cheating.